tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 7. **Ceremonial Stoneborn Shield**: An ornate shield crafted from metal, featuring vivid colors and designs that tell the story of the Stoneborn fighting in the Demonfire Wars against fiends.  %%SECRET[4]%%

-8.  **Fine Gold Necklace with Amulets**: A striking necklace made of interlinked gold pieces, each set with three teardrops with diamonds. . %%SECRET[2]%%
+8.  **Fine Gold Necklace**: A striking necklace made of interlinked gold pieces, each set with three teardrops with diamonds. . %%SECRET[2]%%

-9. **Gold Medallion with Intricate Relief**: A large gold medallion featuring a detailed relief of a strange animalistic human figure. %%SECRET[1]%%
+9. **Gold Medallion with Intricate Relief**: A large gold medallion featuring a detailed relief of a strange animalistic human figures. %%SECRET[1]%%

-10. **Imperial Signet Ring**: A heavy gold ring featuring the family crest, used for sealing important documents and symbols of authority. %%SECRET[10]%%
+10. **Imperial Signet Ring**: A heavy gold ring featuring the Drankorian imperial crest, used for sealing important documents and symbols of authority. %%SECRET[10]%%

 11. **Chased Gold Ring**: A ring made of solid gold with intricate chase work depicting mythological of dragnets, a rare work of art, eyes of rubies.  %%SECRET[1]%%